-IT projects no longer need to be executed on an ad hoc basis but should instead be a well-thought-out initiatives with a perspective over the longer term.
+IT projects no longer need to be executed on an ad hoc basis but should instead be well-thought-out initiatives with a perspective over the longer term.

 This guide will help you create the best IT strategy that’s cohesive and compelling while also actionable.